-The MARGINS Office and Steering Committee are offering two $500 prizes for Outstanding Student Presentations on MARGINS-related science at the annual AGU Fall Meeting in San Franciscos.
-Applicaions open in the Fall.
+The MARGINS Office and Steering Committee are offering a $1000 cash prize for the Outstanding Student Presentation on MARGINS-related science at the AGU Fall Meeting, December 13-17, 2004 in San Francisco.

-MARGINS is an NSF-supported organization that seeks to facilitate outstanding interdisciplinary research on continental margins, with a focus on Rupturing Continental Lithosphere (and birth of an ocean) (RCL), the Seismogenic Zone (SEIZE), Source-to-Sink (S2S), and the Subduction Factory (SF).
+MARGINS is an NSF-supported organization that seeks to facilitate outstanding interdisciplinary research on continental margins, with a focus on Rupturing Continental Lithosphere (and birth of an ocean) (RCL), the Seismogenic Zone (SEIZE), sedimentation from Source-to-Sink (S2S), and the Subduction Factory (SF).
 All of the above initiatives are described in detail in our MARGINS Science Plans.
 A PDF file of the entire publication is available at the link below.

-One prize is awarded for Best Poster Presentation and one for Best Oral Presentation.
-The prizes highlight the important role of student research in accomplishing MARGINS science goals, and encourages cross-disciplinary input to the program.
-Any student who is first author and presenting a poster or oral presentation is eligible.
-Students from the international community and the US are encouraged to apply.
+This prize is being awarded to highlight the important role of student research in accomplishing MARGINS science goals, and encourages cross-disciplinary input to the MARGINS program.
+Any student, first authoring and presenting a poster or oral presentation is eligible.
+Students from the U.S. and internationally are encouraged to apply.

 To be considered, students must apply via the MARGINS website, including a brief statement of how their research contributes to some aspect of the MARGINS Science Plans.
-This statement is important, as it may be used to pre-screen entrants for relevance, and may be considered in the final choice of the winner.
-Please note that students are not required to be working on a MARGINS-funded project in order to be eligible to enter the competition.
-AGU presentations are judged by present and past members of the MARGINS Steering Committee, and scientists and educators in MARGINS-related fields.
-Presentations are evaluated on content and presentation, following AGU guidelines.
+This statement is important, as it may be used for pre-screening of entries for relevance, and may be considered in the final choice of winner.
+AGU presentations will be judged by present and past members of the MARGINS Steering committee, and scientists and educators in MARGINS-related fields.
+Presentations will be evaluated on content and presentation, following AGU guidelines.
 All applications must be submitted by Monday, November 22, 2004, although earlier application would be greatly appreciated.

-The winner and honorable mentions are notified after the AGU Fall Meeting, and highlighted in the MARGINS newsletter and on the MARGINS website.
-Home departments are notified of the achievement.
+The winner and any honorable mentions will be notified after the AGU Fall Meeting, and will be highlighted in the MARGINS newsletter and on the MARGINS website.

 MARGINS Science Plans